scotthibbs/FDLog_Enhanced/README.md

      * Edited entries are counting in the operator contact count given by the program.
 (Thanks to K9JAJ!) <br />
      * Really need to place the mouse over data about which operators are on what bands to a temporary pop up.<br />
      * One operator's firewall started up and blocked outgoing data (he was receive only).
         Once corrected his data was sent to others.
-It didn't seem to be a big deal that his data wasn't synced right away since his time was correct.
+It didn't seem to be a big deal that his data wasn't sync'ed right away since his time was correct.
 Should we continue the "ultra" precise time function in beta 4? <br /><br />
 Anyway, I was ready to use another program for this field day since I wasn't ready with updates, but my group liked the program and wanted to use last years edition.
 I now have renewed excitement to continue adding functionality to this program.